TRI-Actions/Custom-Actions/README.md

 # Custom-Actions
-A monorepo consisting of our github actions modules
+A monorepo consisting of our github actions modules.
+Each directory has its own readme going into further detail with how to use each directory

 All repos can be used by creating the following github actions workflow: